aergoio/litetree/README.md

 ![](http://litesync.io/litetree/graph-litetree.png)

-Imagine being able to have many connections to the same db, each one reading a separate branch or commit at the same time.
+Imagine being able to have many connections to the same database, each one reading a separate branch or commit at the same time.
 Or even writing to separate branches.

 This is possible with **LiteTree**.
 It is a modification of the SQLite engine to support branching.